alexander-harmaty/Largest-Product-In-Series/README.md

 The first option finds the thirteen adjacent digits solution from the given 1000 digit number.
 The second option finds the solution to the user input number of adjacent digits from a randomly generated number consisting of a user input number of digits.
 The third option finds the solution to the user input number of adjacent digits from digits read within a user selected file.
+In all options listed, the program will provide the solution by highlighting the adjacent numbers in red, then show the value of their product below.

 This project was made with C++ and finds a solution within an O(n) processing time.